Note: This page is for 1970s first baseman John Mayberry; for his son, outfielder John Mayberry, click here

 - Born February 18, 1949 in Detroit, MI USA

-John Mayberry was a power hitting first baseman for the Kansas City Royals and Toronto Blue Jays in the 1970s and early 1980s.
-His son, John Mayberry Jr., is currently a major league outfielder, reaching the bigs first with the Philadelphia Philles in 2009.
+John Mayberry was a power-hitting first baseman for the Kansas City Royals and Toronto Blue Jays in the 1970s and early 1980s.
+His son, John Mayberry Jr., was a major league outfielder, reaching the bigs with the Philadelphia Phillies in 2009.

 Mayberry was a first-round pick in the 1967 amateur draft, and came to the majors as an 18-year-old youngster with the 1968 Houston Astros.
-He became a regular upon joining the Kansas City Royals for the 1972 season.
+He became a regular after being traded to the Kansas City Royals before the 1972 season.
 In 1973 he led the American League in on-base percentage and in 1975 he was second in the MVP voting.
 That 1975 team featured a 22-year-old George Brett as well as 39-year-old Harmon Killebrew and 36-year-old Vada Pinson.
-At the end of spring training 1978, his contract was sold to the Toronto Blue Jays in a stunning move.
+At the end of spring training in 1978, his contract was sold to the Toronto Blue Jays in a stunning move.
 While the Royals wanted to make room for young phenom Clint Hurdle, the real reason behind the move were rumors of drug use by Mayberry.
+He continued to be a productive hitter for the Blue Jays from 1978 to 1981, hitting 30 home runs in 1980.
+He was traded to the New York Yankees mid-year in 1982.
+He was released by the Yankees towards the end of spring training in 1983, ending his playing career.

 - 2-time AL All-Star (1973 & 1974)